 Breaking or dismantling furniture, making holes in walls, scratching window glass, and even a smashed iPad are all examples of destructive behavior.
 Unlike aggressive or self-injurious behavior, destructive is aimed at inanimate objects, not people.

-When a child presents with harmful behavior, the first thing that needs to be done is a functional behavior analysis (FBA).
-This is a standard assessment strategy designed to unveil the underlying causes of a child’s harmful behavior.
+When a child exhibits harmful behavior, the first step is a functional behavior analysis (FBA), a standard assessment strategy that reveals the underlying causes of the behavior.
+Behavior typically serves one of four functions: attention, escape, access to tangibles, or sensory stimulation.

-An ABA therapy plan cannot be developed until a therapist can identify the context and function of a child’s harmful or challenging behavior.
+An ABA therapy plan cannot be developed until a therapist identifies the context and function of a child’s harmful or challenging behavior.
+Once that’s learned, ABA therapy’s behavior reduction strategies can be applied.

-One of the most popular aspects of ABA therapy is that it can be customized to the specific needs of a child on the spectrum.
-This type of personalization can be applied when working on reducing harmful behavior.
+One of the most popular aspects of ABA therapy is that it can be customized to the specific needs of a child on the spectrum, using preference assessments to identify what motivates and engages the child while emphasizing obtaining their assent to ensure their comfort and willingness to engage in the therapy process.

 A personalized treatment plan could include many interventions, including speech and language therapy, behavioral therapy, social skills training, occupational therapy, and medication management.